In this article:

 Important to know:

-• We would advise not to book flights/hotels or commit to non-refundable costs unless you are certain that you will be eligible to attend a graduation ceremony.
+- We would advise you not to book flights/hotels or commit to non-refundable costs unless you are certain that you will be eligible to attend a graduation ceremony.

-If you are a student studying on a King’s Online programme your eligibility to attend a ceremony will be determined by your date of award:
+If you are a student studying on a King’s Digital programme or are a Distance Learner, your eligibility to attend a ceremony will be determined by your date of award:

-• If you are/were awarded between 2 May and the 1 November, you will be invited to attend a ceremony in January.
+- If you are/were awarded between 2 May and 1 November, you will be invited to attend a ceremony in January.

-• If you are/were awarded between 2 November and the 1 May, you will be invited to attend a ceremony in July.
+- If you are/were awarded between 2 November and 1 May, you will be invited to attend a ceremony in July.

 Important to know: Only awarded students will be sent invites to a ceremony and you should not attempt to book if you are not awarded.